sidney-simmons/gradle-plugin-external-properties/README.md

 # gradle-plugin-external-properties

 gradle-plugin-external-properties is a custom gradle plugin for easily configuring external properties in your gradle build.
+The following external property files are loaded by default:

+- `[USER HOME]/.overrides/[PROJECT NAME]/build.properties`
+- `[PROJECT ROOT]/build.properties`

+_Note that files toward the beginning of the list take precedence over files toward the end of the list._

 ## Gradle Tasks